jonboone1/plotlyPowerpoint/README.md

     pp.setTemplate("path_to_template")

 ### Step 7 - Define Charts
 Here is where the work is done.
 Creating slides with charts is done by defining an array of dictionary objects.
 Each object represents one slide.
+Everything must be represented as a string except your dataframe object.
+Additionally, this library automatically groups every dataframe down to the level needed for the specific chart.
+Therefore, you don't have to create a new dataframe for each chart.
+As long as your df has the right data in it, this function will do the rest.

 As a start, I will define two basic charts:

     charts = [
         { #Line Chart - stock prices